ndelitski/rancher-alarms/README.md

 ```

 ### Sections
- - `rancher` Rancher API settings
+ - `rancher` Rancher API settings. `required`
- - `pollServicesInterval` interval in ms on which list of services will be refetched from server
+ - `pollServicesInterval` interval in ms of fetching list of services. `required`.
- - `filter` filter for stack/services names in environment.
-Optional
+ - `filter` whitelist filter for stack/services names in environment.
+List of string values.
+Every string is a RegExp expression so you can use something like this to match all stack services `frontend/*`. `optional`
  - `notifications` per service notification settings.
-Wildcard means any service
+Wildcard means any service `required`
-    - `healtcheck`
+    - `healtcheck` monitoring state options. `optional` defaults are:
+    ```js
+    {
+      pollInterval: 5000,
+      healthyThreshold: 2,
+      unhealthyThreshold: 3
+    }
+    ```
-    - `targets` what targets to use. will override base target settings in global `target` section
+    - `targets` what notification targets to use.
+Will override base target settings in a root `targets` section.
+Currently each target must be an Object value.
+If you have nothing to override from a base settings just place `{}` as a value. `optional`
- - `targets` base settings for notification targets
+ - `targets` base settings for each notification target. `required`

 ### Supported notification targets
  - email

 ## Roadmap
- - Simplify configuration
+ - Simplify configuration.
- - Support for rancher-metadata backend when running inside Rancher environment
+ - More use of rancher labels and metadata.
+Alternate configuration through rancher labels/metadata(can be used in a conjunction with initial config).
+ - Run in a rancher environment as an agent with a new label `agent: true`
- - More notifications mechanisms: http, sms
+ - More notifications mechanisms: AWS SNS, http, sms
+ - Better email template
- - Test coverage
+ - Test coverage.
+Setup drone.io
- - Notify when all services operate normal after some of them was in degraded state
+ - Notify when all services operate normal after some of them were in a degraded state
  - Refactor notifications